 - PSP Bolton: On 6 December 2011 the Council entered into an agreement with PSP Facilitating Ltd to establish a Limited Liability Partnership, trading as PSP Bolton LLP.
 This is classed as a Joint Venture, and is consolidated as such within the Authority's Group Accounts.
 The partnership was established to facilitate property related projects, which could include the identification and disposal of surplus assets, facilitation of regeneration schemes, portfolio management and the investment of private sector funds in projects to mutual benefit. - The Council initially granted Options to Purchase on a number of assets to PSP Bolton for £1 each.
 Assets are sold to third parties and the Council is guaranteed a minimum receipt determined by professional valuers and agreed by both parties.
-Assets can be added to the list as opportunities are identified. - On 26 July 2013 a fully owned subsidiary of PSP Bolton LLP was established, called PSP Bolton (GR) LLP, in order to create a separate vehicle which would specifically acquire a large number of low value assets from the Council, mainly ground rents, and either dispose of them or manage them.
-The value of these assets was £14.25 million, and the Council will receive in return either a smaller number of higher value assets, which will generate the same income flow as the assets disposed of, the income flow from any PSP developed assets, or will receive cash.
-To date, the Council has received 1 asset (Bolton Travelodge) and receives the rental income from the Interchange Office block.
-The amount outstanding from PSP Bolton (GR) has been recognised in our accounts as a deferred capital receipt (£10.46m).
+Assets can be added to the list as opportunities are identified. - On 26 July 2013 a fully owned subsidiary of PSP Bolton LLP was established PSP Bolton (GR) LLP in order to create a separate vehicle which would specifically acquire a large number of low value assets from the Council, mainly ground rents, and either dispose of them or manage them.
+The value of these assets was £14.25 million, with the Council receiving in return either a smaller number of higher value assets, generating the same income flow as the assets disposed of, the income flow from any PSP developed assets, or cash.
+To date, the Council has received 2 assets Bolton Travelodge and The Bolton Interchange Office Block with the Council receiving rental income from both properties.
+The amount outstanding from PSP Bolton (GR) has been recognised in our accounts as a long term debtor the outstanding balance as at 31st March 2023 was £3.165m. - The amount owed to Bolton Council by PSP (Bolton) LLP is £419,157.